-IXL Learning was founded in 1998 when we released Quia, the first website that allowed teachers and learners to create and share customized study materials.
+IXL Learning was founded in 1998 when we released Quia Web, the first website that allowed teachers and learners to create and share customized study materials.
 The initial version featured three formats: a matching game, a concentration game, and flash cards.
 Soon after, quizzes were added, along with a dozen more game types.
-The concept was an overnight success, and Quia quickly became one of the most popular education sites in the early days of the Web.
+The concept was an overnight success, and Quia Web quickly became one of the most popular education sites in the early days of the internet.

 Our mission, since then, has been to develop educational technologies that people can't live without—if only they existed.
 Our second product, Quia Books, is a highly interactive online textbook and workbook platform created specifically for language learning.
 Released in 2001, at a time when e-books weren't much more than PDF readers, Quia Books supported immersive, online workbook exercises with real-time feedback and an intelligent grading system.

 Combining the best of computer learning and traditional classroom instruction, Quia Books allow publishers to mix and match closed-ended, computer-scorable questions with open-ended questions that are gradable by students' actual instructors.
 To date, more than 450 secondary- and higher-education language textbooks have been published on the Quia Books platform.
 These books are used in language courses ranging from Spanish and French to Chinese, Latin, and Arabic.